National Action Plan for Open Research cover page

 National Persistent Identifier Roadmap and Strategy

-The Roadmap presents 15 key recommendations and detailed actions aimed at establishing a more efficient, transparent, and open research ecosystem in Ireland, spanning the period until 2030.
+The National PID Strategy and Roadmap presents 15 key recommendations and detailed actions aimed at establishing a more efficient, transparent, and open research ecosystem in Ireland, spanning the period until 2030.
 The objective is to enable seamless information flow between systems and organisations, reduce bureaucratic burdens, and enhance research transparency and integrity.
 PIDs underpin this vision as they act as critical bridges between entities.

 The Roadmap was prepared by NORF and the NORF PID Task Force, in consultation with the scholarly communications consultants MoreBrains Cooperative.

-A survey was conducted from 11 November to 12 December 2023 to help NORF understand the current state of PID usage among scholarly communications stakeholders in Ireland.
-We are grateful to have received responses from multiple organisations with key stakeholder groups from across the Irish research ecosystem, including some overseas organisations that serve the community.
+We also encouraged respondents to invite their colleagues to complete the survey.
+We were grateful to have received responses from multiple organisations with key stakeholder groups from across the Irish research ecosystem, including some overseas organisations that serve the community.
 MoreBrains completed the analysis and incorporated feedback from the core group.
-We also developed an engagement plan and organised events such as focus groups, a workshop and webinars to engage stakeholders.

 Community consultation was conducted, and is reviewed in this presentation; Irish PID community consultation webinar